GiuseNguyenJohn/ForFUF/specifications.md

 6. parsing the logfile for flags (automatic detection for flag in plaintext, rot13, and base64) if --flag-format and --start-flag is specified
 7. outputting flags to stdout
+8. after program exits, user can read the logfile to catch any flags the parser missed and to see what files binwalk extracted, or use stegsolve/diit to continue solving manually, or check

 The only required argument is the FILENAME; optional arguments include: